Jean-François Taillard

 mail

 Jean-François Taillard began his musical studies with Robert Faller at the Conservatoire de Musique in La Chaux-de-Fond (Switzerland), his hometown.
 He continued his studies at the Conservatoire Supérieur de Musique in Geneva under the tutelage of Gregory Cass, where he was awarded the First Prize in French Horn performance in 1985.
-In 1984, Jean-François Taillard was named Second Horn of the Radiosinfonieorchester Basel, before finishing his studies.
-Two years later he was appointed Principal Horn in the same orchestra.
-He is currently Principal Horn of the Sinfonieorchester Basel.
 Mr. Taillard has received the Swiss Youth Musical Award, the Bela Siki Prize, and is a laureate of the Skene Aberdeen Festival Competition (Scotland).

 Samples

-Johannes Brahms, Trio für Klavier, Violine und Waldhorn with Brigitte Garzia-Capdeville and Axel Schacher (image)
+Johannes Brahms, Trio für Klavier, Violine und Waldhorn with Brigitte Garzia-Capdeville and Axel Schacher

-Wolfgang A. Mozart, Marcia alla francese, KV 251 with the Swiss Baroque Soloists (image)
+Wolfgang A. Mozart, Marcia alla francese, KV 251 with the Swiss Baroque Soloists

-Ludwig van Beethoven, Septet for Winds and Strings on Opus1classical
+Ludwig van Beethoven, Septet for Winds and Strings

 Georg Friedrich Haendel, from Riccardo Primo with the Kammerorchester Basel (Mark Gebahrt, Second Horn)